 How to Drop a Pumping Session Without Losing Milk Supply: Complete Guide for Nursing Moms

-If you're exhausted from middle-of-the-night pumping or simply need more freedom in your schedule, knowing how to drop a pumping session safely can be life-changing.
-Most moms worry about losing their hard-earned milk supply or getting clogged ducts when they reduce pumping frequency.
+If you're exhausted from middle-of-the-night pumping or simply need more freedom in your schedule, knowing how to drop a pumping session safely can be life-changing, especially for breastfeeding moms.
+Most moms worry about losing their hard-earned milk supply or getting clogged ducts when they reduce breastfeeding and pumping frequency.

-The truth is, your body is incredibly adaptable, and with a gradual approach, dropping pump sessions can actually make your pumping journey more sustainable.
+The truth is, your body is incredibly adaptable, and with a gradual approach, dropping pump sessions can actually make your breastfeeding journey more sustainable.

 Mother in a white cardigan using a breast pump while sitting on the floor next to her baby who is lying on a pink mat